Home

 11.3 Commonwealth (national) legislation

 Advertising of tobacco products in Australia has been progressively restricted since the 1970s.
-As described earlier, cigarette advertising bans on radio and television have been in place since 1976.
+Cigarette advertising bans on radio and television have been in place since 1976.
 In 1989, the Australian Government introduced the Tobacco Products Advertisements (Prohibition) Act 1989, which prohibited advertising of tobacco products in all newspapers and magazines, effective from December 1990.

 The Tobacco Products Advertisements (Prohibition) Act 1989, in conjunction with the amended Broadcasting Act 1942, prohibited direct advertising in the print and broadcast media.
-The Tobacco Products Advertisements (Prohibition) Act 1989 was repealed in December 1992 by the Tobacco Advertising Prohibition Act 1992 (TAP Act) that came into effect on 1 July 1993.1
+The Tobacco Products Advertisements (Prohibition) Act 1989 was repealed in December 1992 by the Tobacco Advertising Prohibition Act 1992 (TAP Act), which took effect on 1 July 1993.

-The Tobacco Advertising Prohibition Act 1992i was introduced to provide a national standard for tobacco advertising.
-The objectives of the TAP Act are:
+The Tobacco Advertising Prohibition Act 1992 (Cth) was introduced to provide a national standard for tobacco advertising, with objectives to:

 1. Limit the exposure of the public to messages and images that may persuade them: